 RE COMMENDATIONS RESPONSIBILITY STATUS

 concerning incidents of non-

 compliance with the policy.

-29 The Board should make a policy on the process governing the seeking of changes to legislation on the provision of police services.
-Under this policy, the Chief of Police should be required to advise the Board when the Chief of Police is of the opinion that the current legislative powers are not sufficient for the purposes of carrying out any police Chair Under Review
+29 The Board should make a policy on the process governing the seeking of Chair Under Review

+changes to legislation on the provision of police services.
+Under this policy,

+the Chief of Police should be required

+to advise the Board when the Chief of

+Police is of the opinion that the current

+legislative powers are not sufficient for

+the purposes of carrying out any police

 responsibilities or otherwise should be

+20 amended.

-30 amended.
-The Board should create a policy that
+30 The Board should create a policy that Chair Under Review

-30 The Board should create a policy that addresses how legislative changes that may affect policing by the Toronto Chair Under Review
+addresses how legislative changes that may affect policing by the Toronto Cilaii Under Keview

 Police Service will be effectively

 communicated to the public in advance

 of major events.
 The policy must

 ensure that the public receive adequate

-and correct information concerning police powers in a timely manner.
+and correct information concerning

+police powers in a timely manner.

 31 The Board should create a policy

-31 governing circumstances where the BIWG Under Review
+governing circumstances where the BIWG Under Review

 Toronto Police Service is required to

-design and plan for a unique

-operational requirement, such as the
+design and plan for a unique operational requirement, such as the

 PPC.
 The Board's policy should

 require that the Chief of Police ensure

 that major event planning specialists

-and other relevant experts are engaged to assist the Toronto Police Service
+and other relevant experts are engaged

+to assist the Toronto Police Service

 with the development of operational

 plans and the design of specific

 processes associated with the

-operational plans.

-32 Where the Toronto Police Service has
+32 operational plans.
+Where the Toronto Police Service has

-created an operational plan for a major BIWG Under Review
+54 created an operational plan for a major BIWG Under Review

 event, the Board should seek

-confirmation that the operational plan constitutes a complete document that
+confirmation that the operational plan

+constitutes a complete document that

 addresses all potentially applicable

 policies and procedures.
 Further, where

 different units within the Toronto

 Police Service have different

-RE COMMENDATIONS RESPONSIBILITY STATUS procedures that relate to the same matter, the Board should seek confirmation regarding how the Toronto Police Service has reconciled 33 these different procedures.
-The Board should make a policy that directs the Chief of Police to create an operational plan for a temporary mass prisoner processing centre, if such a facility is required at major events are held in Toronto.
+RE COMMENDATIONS RESPONSIBILITY STATUS procedures that relate to the same matter, the Board should seek confirmation regarding how the Toronto Police Service has reconciled these different procedures.
+33 The Board should make a policy that directs the Chief of Police to create an operational plan for a temporary mass BIWG Under Review prisoner processing centre, if such a facility is required at major events are held in Toronto.
 The plan should address the design and processes for the facility, including procedures concerning to prisoner care and management.
-BIWG Under Review 34 In situations where the Toronto Police Service must plan for a unique operational requirement, like the PPC, the Board ensure that adequate and complete policy direction is in place.
+34 In situations where the Toronto Police Service must plan for a unique operational requirement, like the PPC, BIWG Under Review the Board ensure that adequate and complete policy direction is in place.
 The Board must ensure it is provided with relevant information, including operational information, to enable it to decide if its existing policies are adequate and to engage in an informed consultation with the Chief of Police.
-BIWG Under Review 35 Mass detention centres to be used at large policing events pose unique policy concerns and operational demands, and bears on the rights of a large number of prisoners.
+35 Mass detention centres to be used at large policing events pose unique BIWG Under Review policy concerns and operational demands, and bears on the rights of a large number of prisoners.
 For these reasons, the Board should develop a specific policy pertaining to mass detention that highlights the specific procedural matters the Chief of Police should address in a related Toronto Police Service procedure on mass detention.
 The Board should also consult with legal and policy advisors to create a policy that is in accordance with current Canadian legal standards.
-BIWG Under Review 36 The Board should require that the Chief of Police's next quarterly report address the number of Level 3 searches Chair Implemented conducted at the PPC and lack of Reporting request approved
+36 The Board should require that the Chief of Police's next quarterly report address the number of Level 3 searches Chair Implemented conducted at the PPC and lack of Reporting request approved